-The approach for undertaking this BRIA and compiling this screening report follows a two-stage process:
+The approach for undertaking this BRIA and compiling this report follows a two-stage process:

-- Review of the overall purpose, objectives and rationale for the NTS2 Delivery Plan 2020-2022 - in line with the BRIA toolkit; and - High level screening assessment of NTS2 delivery plan Strategic Policies.
+- Review of the overall purpose, objectives and rationale for the NTS Delivery Plan 2020-2022 in line with the BRIA toolkit; and - Assessment of NTS Delivery Plan Strategic Policies.

-2.2 Review of the NTS2 Delivery Plan
+2.1 Review of the NTS Delivery Plan

 A BRIA is recommended wherever it is considered that new policies, legislation, codes of practice, voluntary regulation or guidance may result in changes to the regulatory context.
-The NTS2 Delivery Plan 2020-2022 draws together a suite of actions which are collectively aimed at achieving the Strategic Policies of the NTS2.
-For this stage of the assessment, the BRIA toolkit recommends the background; objectives and rationale for government intervention are outlined.
+The NTS Delivery Plan 2020-2022 draws together a suite of actions which are collectively aimed at achieving the Strategic Policies of the NTS.
+For this stage of the assessment, the BRIA toolkit recommends the background, objectives and rationale for government intervention.

-The NTS2 Delivery Plan 2020-2022 does not itself constitute policy, regulation or legislation but details the actions which may, when completed, lead to such changes in the regulatory environment.
-It is therefore recommended that a high-level BRIA is undertaken at this stage, in order to inform the development of future delivery plan actions.
-The approach to conducting a BRIA for the NTS2 Delivery Plan 2020-2022 is therefore proportionate to the likely effects of its implementation.
+The NTS Delivery Plan 2020-2022 itself does not constitute policy, regulation or legislation but details the actions which may, when completed, lead to such changes in the regulatory environment.
+It is therefore recommended that a high-level BRIA is undertaken at this stage, in order to inform the development of future Delivery Plan actions.
+The approach to conducting a BRIA for the NTS Delivery Plan 2020-2022 is therefore proportionate to the likely effects of its implementation.

 The following stage of the BRIA process, as described within the BRIA toolkit, is consultation.
-The purpose of this screening report is to facilitate consultation with both the general public and 6-12 specific businesses, with whom one to one discussions will be held.
+A screening report was produced in order to facilitate consultation with both the general public and a target of 6-12 specific businesses, with whom one to one discussions were held.
+The assessment has been updated in response to the consultation on the screening report and the results are presented here.
+A separate consultation report has recorded how the feedback has been incorporated into the final assessment.

-2.3 Screening Assessment
+2.2 Assessment

-A screening assessment review has been undertaken of the Strategic Policies outlined in the NTS2 Delivery Plan.
-Due to the large number of individual actions (181) and Strategic Policies (37), a reference number has been assigned to each to help with assessment work going forward and to monitor and record responses for internal engagement and external consultation activities.
-An NTS2 Delivery Plan Strategic Policies and Actions Referencing and Scoring Report containing a full list of NTS2 Delivery Plan actions with reference numbers and assessment scores has been produced alongside this report.
+An assessment review has been undertaken of the Strategic Policies outlined in the NTS Delivery Plan.
+Due to the large number of individual actions (199) and Strategic Policies (37), a reference number has been assigned to each to help with assessment work going forward and to monitor and record responses for internal engagement and external consultation activities.

+A NTS Delivery Plan Strategic Policies and Actions Referencing and Scoring Report containing a full list of NTS Delivery Plan actions with reference numbers and assessment scores has been produced alongside this report.

-This BRIA screening assessment presents the initial review of each of the Strategic Policies within the NTS2 Delivery Plan 2020-2022 and provides an initial high level assessment as to whether the action has potential to impact relevant groups, including businesses, consumers and regulatory bodies.
-Due to the wide and varying nature of potential impacts associated with a BRIA and the need to undertake more focused engagement with businesses, the Strategic Policies have not included a provisional score at this stage.
+This BRIA assessment presents the review of each of the Strategic Policies within the NTS Delivery Plan 2020-2022 and provides an high level assessment as to whether the action has potential to impact relevant groups, including businesses, consumers and regulatory bodies.
+Due to the wide and varying nature of potential impacts associated with a BRIA the Strategic Policies have been assessed qualitatively and have not therefore been ascribed a score.

-A screening form has been set up for each policy to record the initial findings and considerations with regards to the BRIA; all are set out in Section 4.
+A form was set up for each policy to record the findings and considerations with regards to the BRIA; all are set out in Section 4.